Operads for algebraic quantum field theory: Introduction and summary

-We shall construct, for each orthogonal category $\ovr{\CC}= (\CC,\perp)$, a colored operad $\O_{\ovr{\CC}}$ whose category of algebras $\Alg(\O_{\ovr{\CC}})$ is canonically isomorphic to the category of quantum field theories on $\ovr{\CC}$, i.e.\ the category of $\perp$-commutative functors from $\CC$ to $\Alg$.
-Therefore, in the spirit of the analogy explained above, we succeed in identifying and extracting the abstract algebraic structures underlying algebraic quantum field theory.
-It is worth emphasizing very clearly the key advantage of our novel operadic perspective in comparison to the traditional functor perspective: In the functor approach, $\perp$-commutativity is an additional {\em \underline{property}} that a functor $\mathfrak{A} : \CC\to\Alg$ may or may not satisfy.
+The aim of this paper is to develop a more elegant and powerful description of the category of all quantum field theories on $\ovr{\CC}$ by using techniques from operad theory.
+Loosely speaking, operads are mathematical structures that encode $n$-ary operations and their composition properties on an abstract level.
+We shall construct, for each orthogonal category $\ovr{\CC}= (\CC,\perp)$, a colored operad $\O_{\ovr{\CC}}$ whose category of algebras $\Alg_{\O_{\ovr{\CC}}}$ is the category of quantum field theories on $\ovr{\CC}$.
+Hence, we succeed in identifying and extracting the abstract algebraic structures underlying algebraic quantum field theory.
+It is worth emphasizing very clearly the key advantage of our novel operadic perspective in comparison to the traditional perspective: In the functor approach, $\perp$-commutativity is a {\em \underline{property}} that a functor $\mathfrak{A} : \CC\to\Alg$ may or may not satisfy.
 In contrast to that, in our operadic approach every algebra over the colored operad $\O_{\ovr{\CC}}$ satisfies the $\perp$-commutativity axiom because it is part of the {\em \underline{structure}} that is encoded in the operad $\O_{\ovr{\CC}}$.
 Below we shall comment more on the crucial difference between property and structure and on the resulting advantages of our operadic approach to algebraic quantum field theory. \sk

 We will also prove that the assignment $\ovr{\CC}\mapsto \O_{\ovr{\CC}}$ of our colored operad to an orthogonal category is functorial.
 This means that for every orthogonal functor $F : \ovr{\CC}\to\ovr{\DD}$, i.e.\ a functor preserving the orthogonality relations, there is an associated colored operad morphism $\O_{F} : \O_{\ovr{\CC}} \to\O_{\ovr{\DD}}$.
 This morphism induces an adjunction